What Are The Top Public Relations Skills You Should Master?

 A media database is essential for organizing and storing information about media contacts, like journalists, bloggers, and influencers.
 There are several media databases in the market.
 Cision is probably the most well-known, but there are others.

-Various social media technologies can be used to track conversations across social media channels and the media to identify relevant newsjacking opportunities or respond to a crisis.
+Various social media technologies can track conversations across social media channels and the media to identify relevant newsjacking opportunities or respond to a crisis.
 Newsjacking is the act of hijacking the news cycle, pitching a story that is relevant to what is already being discussed in the market.
 Media monitoring software tracks media coverage and is often used for measuring the performance of ongoing PR campaigns and programs.

 If you are a student majoring in PR, Communications, or Journalism, you won’t learn these PR skills in class.